Governance4U/notification-service/README.md

 # NotificationService

-A .NET 10 console application that continuously listens for messages from Azure Event Hub and sends email notifications using Azure Communication Services.
+A .NET 10 console application that continuously listens for messages from Azure Service Bus Queue and sends email notifications using Azure Communication Services.

 ## Overview

 This service is designed to run as an always-on background service that:
-- Connects to Azure Event Hub and listens for incoming events
+- Connects to Azure Service Bus Queue and listens for incoming messages
-- Processes each event and extracts notification information
+- Processes each message and extracts notification information
 - Sends email notifications using Azure Communication Services Email SDK
-- Maintains checkpoints using Azure Blob Storage for reliable event processing

 ## Architecture

-- **EventHubConsumerService**: Background service that continuously processes Event Hub messages
+- **ServiceBusConsumerService**: Background service that continuously processes Service Bus Queue messages
 - **EmailSenderService**: Handles email sending through Azure Communication Services
-- **Azure Blob Storage**: Checkpoint management for reliable message processing

 ## Prerequisites

 Before running the application, ensure you have:

 1. **.NET 10 SDK** installed on your machine
-2. **Azure Event Hub** namespace and event hub created
+2. **Azure Service Bus** namespace and queue created
-3. **Azure Storage Account** for checkpoint management
-4. **Azure Communication Services** resource with Email service configured
+3. **Azure Communication Services** resource with Email service configured
-5. A **verified domain** connected to Azure Communication Services
+4. A **verified domain** connected to Azure Communication Services

 ## Configuration